Bank Julius Baer & Co. Ltd Zurich Sells 2,600 Shares of Lululemon Athletica Inc. (NASDAQ:LULU)

 Bank Julius Baer & Co.
-Ltd Zurich lessened its position in Lululemon Athletica Inc. (NASDAQ:LULU) by 7.1% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 33,836 shares of the apparel retailer’s stock after selling 2,600 shares during the quarter.
+Ltd Zurich cut its holdings in shares of Lululemon Athletica Inc. (NASDAQ:LULU) by 7.1% during the fourth quarter, according to the company in its most recent disclosure with the SEC.
+The institutional investor owned 33,836 shares of the apparel retailer’s stock after selling 2,600 shares during the period.
 Bank Julius Baer & Co.
-Ltd Zurich’s holdings in Lululemon Athletica were worth $11,776,000 at the end of the most recent reporting period.
+Ltd Zurich’s holdings in Lululemon Athletica were worth $11,776,000 as of its most recent SEC filing.

-Several other hedge funds have also recently added to or reduced their stakes in the stock.
-JJJ Advisors Inc. raised its position in Lululemon Athletica by 962.5% in the 4th quarter.
-JJJ Advisors Inc. now owns 85 shares of the apparel retailer’s stock worth $30,000 after purchasing an additional 77 shares during the period.
-Catalyst Capital Advisors LLC purchased a new stake in shares of Lululemon Athletica in the fourth quarter worth approximately $31,000.
-Perennial Advisors LLC purchased a new stake in shares of Lululemon Athletica in the fourth quarter worth approximately $32,000.
-Avion Wealth bought a new stake in shares of Lululemon Athletica during the 4th quarter worth approximately $35,000.
-Finally, First Pacific Advisors LP purchased a new position in Lululemon Athletica during the 4th quarter valued at $35,000.
-81.95% of the stock is owned by hedge funds and other institutional investors.
+Several other hedge funds and other institutional investors have also added to or reduced their stakes in LULU.
+Forte Capital LLC ADV lifted its holdings in Lululemon Athletica by 9.5% during the fourth quarter.
+Forte Capital LLC ADV now owns 20,765 shares of the apparel retailer’s stock worth $7,227,000 after buying an additional 1,808 shares during the period.
+California Public Employees Retirement System grew its stake in Lululemon Athletica by 4.5% in the fourth quarter.
+California Public Employees Retirement System now owns 272,933 shares of the apparel retailer’s stock valued at $94,989,000 after purchasing an additional 11,756 shares during the last quarter.
+CIBC World Markets Inc. raised its holdings in Lululemon Athletica by 13.7% in the fourth quarter.
+CIBC World Markets Inc. now owns 68,410 shares of the apparel retailer’s stock worth $23,809,000 after purchasing an additional 8,238 shares in the last quarter.
+TFG Advisers LLC lifted its position in shares of Lululemon Athletica by 13.0% during the fourth quarter.
+TFG Advisers LLC now owns 1,003 shares of the apparel retailer’s stock valued at $349,000 after buying an additional 115 shares during the last quarter.
+Finally, Franklin Street Capital Partners LLC boosted its holdings in shares of Lululemon Athletica by 27.3% in the 4th quarter.
+Franklin Street Capital Partners LLC now owns 7,000 shares of the apparel retailer’s stock valued at $2,436,000 after buying an additional 1,500 shares in the last quarter.
+Hedge funds and other institutional investors own 81.95% of the company’s stock.

-Several analysts have recently weighed in on LULU shares.
-MKM Partners decreased their target price on Lululemon Athletica from $446.00 to $388.00 in a research report on Wednesday.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price objective on shares of Lululemon Athletica from $340.00 to $385.00 in a report on Friday, December 11th.
-BTIG Research decreased their price target on shares of Lululemon Athletica from $453.00 to $434.00 and set a “buy” rating for the company in a research note on Wednesday.
+Several research analysts recently weighed in on LULU shares.
+Royal Bank of Canada dropped their target price on Lululemon Athletica from $435.00 to $380.00 and set an “outperform” rating on the stock in a research note on Wednesday.
+BTIG Research lowered their price target on Lululemon Athletica from $453.00 to $434.00 and set a “buy” rating for the company in a research report on Wednesday.
 They noted that the move was a valuation call.
-Royal Bank of Canada lowered their price target on Lululemon Athletica from $435.00 to $380.00 and set an “outperform” rating for the company in a report on Wednesday.
-Finally, Raymond James upped their target price on Lululemon Athletica from $400.00 to $500.00 and gave the stock a “strong-buy” rating in a report on Wednesday, December 9th.
+Argus increased their price objective on Lululemon Athletica from $380.00 to $400.00 in a report on Monday, December 14th.
+Piper Sandler dropped their target price on Lululemon Athletica from $490.00 to $478.00 and set an “overweight” rating on the stock in a research report on Monday, March 29th.
+Finally, Barclays raised their price target on shares of Lululemon Athletica from $382.00 to $410.00 and gave the stock an “overweight” rating in a research report on Friday, December 11th.
 They noted that the move was a valuation call.
-Eleven research analysts have rated the stock with a hold rating, twenty have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and a consensus price target of $383.94.
+Eleven analysts have rated the stock with a hold rating, twenty have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company has a consensus rating of “Buy” and a consensus price target of $383.94.

 Lululemon Athletica Profile